Nighttime fears - the details.

 - A study of 108 college students who were either good or poor sleepers found that 46% of the poor sleepers and 26% of the good sleepers admitted to having current fears of the dark, and 68% of all of them had fear of the dark as children (Carney 2013).

-Thankfully for most children, nighttime fear is normal, mild and transient (Bauer 1976; Ferrari 1986, NSC/Harvard 2010).
-However there are 3 important caveats to this observation.
+Thankfully for most children, nighttime fear is normal, mild, and transient (Bauer 1976; Ferrari 1986, NSC/Harvard 2010).
+However,there are three important caveats to this observation:

-First, “normal” does not mean harmless, inconsequential or painless.
-Death is a normal part of development too.
-Pain is a normal part of childbirth.
-These normal things are not necessarily harmless, inconsequential or painless.
-And few if any studies have followed the natural progression of nighttime fear for longer than a few months, so “transient” might mean “many years”, we just don’t know for certain.
+First, “normal” does not mean harmless, inconsequential, or painless.
+And few if any studies have followed the natural progression of nighttime fear for longer than a few months, so “transient” might mean “many years.”
+We just don’t know for certain.

-Lastly, studies have shown that parents are mostly unaware of the presence of their child’s fear, let alone it’s degree or the amount of associated distress it causes.
-In the study showing that 73.3% of the children reporting nighttime fears, only 34% of their parents were aware of it.
-The same has been found for other fear-related nighttime occurrences like nightmares.
-Schredl (2009) studied over 8000 parents and children and found there is a significant under-estimation of nightmare frequency in the parents' ratings compared to the children's data.
+Lastly, studies have shown that parents are mostly unaware of the presence of their child’s fear, let alone its degree or the amount of associated distress it causes.
+In the study showing that 73.3% of the children reported nighttime fears, only 34% of their parents were aware of it.
+The same has been found for other fear-related nighttime occurrences such as nightmares.
+Schredl (2009) studied over 8,000 parents and children and found there is a significant underestimation of nightmare frequency in the parents’ ratings compared to the children’s data.
 It’s not the parents fault.
 Very little has been done to educate parents about nighttime fears.